By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-On days when I can’t get to the gym, work days, I start walking on my lunch hour.
+On days when I can’t get to the gym, workdays, I start walking on my lunch hour.
 It is a mile around the park.
 If I walk fast I can make two trips and eat during my lunch period.
 I discover that if I bring a healthy lunch, a sandwich, and some low-fat yogurt, and I walk around the park fast, some days I lose weight.
 Even if I don’t actually lose weight, at least those days I do not gain any more.
 At this point, the intensity of my workouts is increasing.
 I am really getting into this.

-In substance abuse recovery terms, the person involved may not only be attending meetings, they have a regular home group they go to every week, maybe even a fellowship they attend every night.
-Some people “get into service” meaning they make coffee, take out the trash and so on.
+In substance abuse recovery terms, the person involved may not only be attending meetings, but they also have a regular home group they go to every week, maybe even a fellowship they attend every night.
+Some people “get into service” meaning they make coffee, take out the trash, and so on.
 We get trainers, sponsors, and a support system.
 At this point, my change is beginning to be something I tell people about.

-For people who have an emotional problem, like depression or anxiety, their recovery action might be seeing their therapist on a regular basis, improving self-care or journaling.
+For people who have an emotional problem, like depression or anxiety, their recovery action might be seeing their therapist on a regular basis, improving self-care, or journaling.
 There is a huge connection between emotional issues and eating problems.
 One of the key issues a professional looks for in making a mental health diagnosis is changes in eating and sleep.
 Binge eating, overeating or not being able to eat, as well as sleeping too much or too little are all symptoms of problems.
 They can also be causes.
-More about that mind-body connection and the relationship between sleep, eating and other life problems in a future blog.
+More about that mind-body connection and the relationship between sleep, eating, and other life problems in a future blog.